 What is Adapted Physical Activity?

-Out of Finland’s population of 5.5 million people approximately 15 % have some kind of limitation in their functional ability due to illness or disability.
+Out of Finland’s population of 5.5 million people approximately 15 % have some form of limitation in their functional ability due to illness or disability.
 In the near future the need for APA will increase due to the ageing Finnish population.

 Picture: Lauri Jaakkola, VAU ry.